flaviovs/sitar/README.md

 The command above will backup your entire directory hierarchy to the path _/backups_ in the S3 bucket _my-bucket_.
-The tar(1) command will receive the parameters _--exclude-backups --exclude-vcs-ignores_ (the tar(1) for more information about tar options).
+The tar(1) command will receive the parameters _--exclude-backups --exclude-vcs-ignores_ (see tar(1) for more information about tar options).